softwaresaved/automated_testing/README.md

   subprocess.call(cmd, shell=True)
 ```

-Putting our code into functions not only is more modular, it allows us to run our tests using a unit test framework.
+Putting our test code into functions not only is more modular, it allows us to run our tests using a unit test framework.

-The Python unit test framework, nose, has a test runner, nosetests, which looks for functions with the prefix `test_` and runs these.
-It records which tests succeeded and which failed and reports on these.
+The Python unit test framework, nose, has a test runner, `nosetests`, which looks for functions with the prefix `test_` and runs these.
+It records which tests succeeded and which failed, and prints reports on these.

-So, if we run `test_counts.py` using nosetests we get a report that shows our test successfully passed.
+If we run `test_counts.py` using `nosetests`, we get a report that shows our test successfully passed, as `nosetests` prints a dot for each test function that it finds and runs, and which succeeds.

 ```
 $ nosetests test_counts.py